sixem/hover-preview-js/README.md

 });

 // functions
-element.reload(); // reloads the instance
+preview.reload(); // reloads the instance
-element.destroy(); // removes all event listeners from the instance
+preview.destroy(); // removes all event listeners from the instance
 ```

 ## Options